Lambda-Null/tome/2_Syntax/2_Cataloging_Macros.md

 [Section 1](1_Code_Blocks.md) covered how code blocks are detected and associated with a name.
 This section deals with how they're cataloged.
 Expansion of those macros, including how macros in other files are pulled in, is covvered in [section 3](3_Expanding_Macros.md).

+## Links as Macros

+Macros essentially have a definition and places that reference that definition.
+Links follow a similar pattern, so macros in Tome extend the link syntax of Markdown.

+* Descriptors share the `{#...}` syntax with [heading anchors](https://www.markdownguide.org/extended-syntax/#heading-ids)
+* [Angle brackets](https://www.markdownguide.org/basic-syntax/#urls-and-email-addresses) are used to reference those definitions `<#like this>`

+Neither of these forms are strictly valid markdown, but they follow the semantic meaning nicely enough to feel natural building a project using them.

 ## Types of Macros

 The different types of macros serve different purposes, going to contain that in a class called `Macro`.
 It's tempting to create an inheritance hierarchy out of the different possibilities, but because there are so few the logic navigating that hierarchy would exceed the benefits.